drhsqlite/pikchr/doc/build.md

 [lemon]: https://www.sqlite.org/lemon.html

-## Preprocessed Sources Available For Download.
+## Preprocessed Sources: `pikchr.c` and `pikchr.h`

-As a convenience to integrators, the pre-processed "`pikchr.c`" C-code file is normally checked into the Pikchr source tree.
-Hence, to build Pikchr into another system, just grab a copy of that one file and add it to the project.
+Prior to version 1.1, the pre-processed "`pikchr.c`" C-code file was checked into the Pikchr source tree, as a convenience to programmers.
+However, beginning with version 1.1, the check-in name is stored in the "`pikchr.c`" file itself, so that file cannot be checked in itself.

+If you want to work with Pikchr, and want the pikchr.c and pikchr.h source files, just download the canonical source tree and run "`make pikchr.c`" or on Windows "`nmake /f Makefile.msc pikchr.c`".